 Planning an amazing road trip around Australia and looking to try and stick to a budget at the same time?
-WikiCamps is a super handy and customisable app that allows you to find campsites all over Australia.
+WikiCamps Australia is a super handy and customisable app that allows you to find campsites all over Australia.
 Without it, It’s safe to say, my road trips wouldn’t have been the same!
+After trying a few apps, WikiCamps is my favourite free camping Australia app.

 Overview of WikiCamps

 The app has a tonne of useful features to help you find your perfect spot to relax.
 You can search for campsites in a certain area by searching on the Map tab or even search for the name of a specific campsite if you know of one already.
-Alternatively, if you travel a bit more like I do, WikiCamps can locate you on the map and show up campsites nearby if you don’t have any solid plans and you just want to stop somewhere for the night.
+Alternatively, if you travel similarly to me, WikiCamps can locate you on the map and show up campsites nearby if you don’t have any solid plans and you just want to stop somewhere for the night.
 If you’re really lacking in plans then you can even see campsites throughout the whole of Australia and just zoom in for more details.

 Whilst in the Map tab you can also apply different filters to show campsites that meet any requirements you might have such as toilets, showers, dog-friendly sites, BBQ areas and drinking water.
 There are loads to choose from making it easy to find a site that is perfect for you.